appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/export-audit-logs.md

 <dd>

-*Example:* To fetch the raw logs displaying detailed application usage information, follow these steps:
+*Example -* To fetch the raw logs displaying detailed application usage information, follow these steps:

 - Set the **Command** to `Find documents(s)`, the **Collection** to `auditlog`, and configure the query like this: